Australia's Crown Resorts receives $6.2 billion buyout offer from Blackstone

 ($1 = 1.2967 Australian dollars)

-Reporting by Rashmi Ashok in Bengaluru; Editing by Peter Cooney and Daniel Wallis
+Reporting by Rashmi Ashok in Bengaluru; Editing by Peter Cooney, Daniel Wallis and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.